 Many entrepreneurs brag about their intuition which they often called “gut feeling.”
 However, intuition doesn’t come out of the blue.
 It is the result of experience and practice to the point where knowledge is internalized and guides us without having to think all over again when faced with certain decisions.

 There is no denying the importance of emotions — in fact, without them, we can’t decide at all.
-However, what feels like “gut-feeling” or intuition sometimes may be only the expression of one of many innate flaws our brain has.
+At the same time, what feels like “gut-feeling” or intuition sometimes is only the expression of one of many innate flaws our brain has.

 One such flaw is loss aversion.
 Research has shown that the pain of loss is twice as strong as the pleasure we get from a gain, so we will do anything to avoid loss, even if it leads us to do things that don’t benefit us in the long run.

 I have observed it in many entrepreneurs I meet.
 They may be aware of the need to do research that will help grow their business in the long run but struggle with the decision to do it because they think of research as a sunk cost and not an investment.

 The Wrong Approach